widok/widok/docs/chapters/04-build-process.md

 # Build process
-The chapter [Getting Started](#getting-started) proposed a simple sbt configuration. sbt is a flexible tool and can be extended with plug-ins and custom tasks.
+The chapter ['Getting Started'](#getting-started) proposed a simple sbt configuration. sbt is a flexible build tool and can be extended with plug-ins and custom tasks.
 Some useful advice on using sbt for web development is given here.

 For more information on the build process, please refer to the [Scala.js documentation](http://www.scala-js.org/doc/sbt/run.html).